ghodss/kubernetes.github.io/docs/admin/static-pods.md

     EOF
     ```

 2. Configure your kubelet daemon on the node to use this directory by running it with `--config=/etc/kubelet.d/` argument.
-On Fedora Fedora 21 with Kubernetes 0.17 edit `/etc/kubernetes/kubelet` to include this line:
+On Fedora edit `/etc/kubernetes/kubelet` to include this line:

     ```conf
     KUBELET_ARGS="--cluster-dns=10.254.0.10 --cluster-domain=kube.local --config=/etc/kubelet.d/"